dwavesystems/dwave-ocean-sdk/docs/examples/inspector_graph_partitioning.rst

    :align: center
    :scale: 70 %

-   Zoom on lowest-energy returned solution for chain strength set to a value of :math:`1000`.
+   Zoom on lowest-energy returned samples for chain strength set to a value of :math:`1000`.

 You see that most the returned solutions of lowest energy cluster closely around an energy of approximately -3807 but that the QPU has found some even lower-energy solutions.
 From this one can assume that it might be possible find a better solution by increasing the number of reads.
 Additionally however, the complete lack of broken chains for the current returned sample set suggests that the chain strength can likely be lowered while still maintaining a low rate of broken chains.
-Doing so, enables the problem to be represented more accurately on the QPU.
+Doing so enables the problem to be represented more accurately on the QPU.

 .. code-block:: python